Yarensky/Spotloader/README.md

   Log in into youtube, click on add-in, Export As.. and save .txt file as ytcookies.txt (this filename has been set in code)

 2. Now when you're all set.
 Create a folder and paste all three files: spotify_downloader.py, run_downloader.bat and ytcookies.txt into it.
+(Or just unzip the main if it does not bother you)

 3. Run .bat file and wait till it starts.
-4. Paste your spotify link (REMEMBER: playlist cannot have any emoji or other similar symbols in name)
+4. Paste your spotify link (REMEMBER: playlist cannot have any emoji or other similar symbols in name and needs to be PUBLIC)
 5. Paste directory path where you want to save the mp3's